wreckinglabs/dragonkick/README.md

 ---
 ## Requirements
-- A copy of Ghidra 12.0 or later installed
+- A copy of [Ghidra 11.3](https://github.com/NationalSecurityAgency/ghidra/releases) or later installed
+- Set the `GHIDRA_INSTALL_DIR` environment variable to point to the directory where Ghidra is installed or use the `dragonkick -G` option

 ---
 ## Demo